servo/servo/README.md

-# The Servo Parallel Browser Project
+zRThe Servo Parallel Browser Project

 Servo is a prototype web browser engine written in the [Rust](https://github.com/mozilla/rust) language.
 It is currently developed on 64bit OS X and 64bit Linux.